florentphilippe/MindTime/README.md

 ## Features
 * Manage smarter your time by choosing a icon for your events
 * Inspired a lot from the BulletJournal which make you able to manage your time easier and quickly
 * Cross-platform : the program is a simple jar that can be launch on Windows, Mac OS and even linux.
-You just need to have installed [Java](https://www.java.com)
+You just need [Java](https://www.java.com)
 * Very light and fast

 ...
 And there are a lot more coming soon ;)